The Event Data Types page

 This is the page that lists all of the Data Types that have been added to your event.
 It also allows you to add, remove, and edit any Data Type on your event.

-It is worth noting that Data Types need to be created at App level, so on this screen you can only add or edit existing Data Types.
+It is worth noting that Data Types need to be created at the application-level by Grip admins, so on this screen you can only add or edit existing Data Types.

 DataTypes1